DrMattG/SDGsR/joss_example.md

 #> [5] "American Samoa" "Andorra"
 ```

-To find a specific indicator we need to know the right code to use.
-We can get a list of all the indicators by using SDGsR::get_indicator_list.
-I am interested in the indicators that are in Goal 15 Life on Land.
+To find a specific indicator, a user must know the right code to use.
+Users can retrieve a list of all the indicators by using SDGsR::get_indicator_list.
+This example demonstrated indicators for Goal 15 Life on Land.

 ```
 ind_lst <- get_indicator_list()